How can you make your hearing aid batteries last longer? Here are a few tips and tricks.

 3. Use Up Older Hearing Aid Batteries First

-Even if you use a zinc hearing aid battery, you should still be aware that unlike batteries lose their juice over time.
+Even if you use a zinc hearing aid battery, you should still be aware that batteries lose their juice over time.
 Unlike Twinkies, batteries have a shelf life, which is why you should use up older batteries first.
 Take stock of your battery collection and make notes of their expiration dates, then work from oldest to newest.
 While they may not last as long as newer batteries, you’re actually getting more life out of your hearing aid batteries when you always use the oldest ones first.

 4. Once Opened, Use Them